 As a full disclaimer and for full clarification, I have worked for the Northern Rockies Conservation Cooperative (NRCC) as a paid employee in the past, but did not receive any compensation for time spent blogging.
 Likewise, I have also blogged about wolverines for High Country News‘ “The Range” feature, but received no compensation for that, either.
 I am currently a Research Associate at NRCC but the blog is an independent writing project that I undertook and maintain on my own initiative.
+I receive a part-time salary from the Wolverine Foundation, but the blogging is still independent of that role at this time.
 No one has ever had editorial power over the blog’s contents (although several wolverine scientists have been kind enough to share their opinions on posts when asked.)
 This blog exists purely to indulge the feelings of compulsion that some people harbor towards a really rad animal.
 If you share those feelings, welcome, and be assured that this is not an agenda-driven space.

 If you are very strongly interested in wolverine conservation and would like to support research efforts, I encourage you to visit The Wolverine Foundation’s webpage, where you can find a list of current projects and select one to which you might donate.
 This is the biggest need right now, and the best thing that you can do for wolverines.
 If you are interested in supporting any of the specific research efforts documented on this blog, please contact NRCC directly at nrccc (at) nrccooperative.org.
 I am not getting any money out of any of this; I’m simply interested in promoting wider awareness of wolverines and their research and conservation needs.